 Flores and rebuilding Dolphins have something to build on

-Flores and rebuilding Dolphins have something to build onMiami Dolphins defensive back Chris Lammons, left, hugs head coach Brian Flores, center, after an NFL football game against New York Jets, Sunday, Nov.
+Flores and rebuilding Dolphins have something to build onMiami Dolphins head coach Brian Flores walks off the field after his first win of the season after an NFL football game against the New York Jets, Sunday, Nov.
 3, 2019, in Miami Gardens, Fla.
 (AP Photo/Wilfredo Lee)

 DAVIE, Fla.
 (AP) -- Brian Flores celebrated his first victory as a head coach by taking his wife to dinner, and their postgame party was subdued.